Liberatrix/RuinsClan/Consitution/RCCORAF/RCCORAF.md

 *`Searches / Questioning`*

- 8. Everyone has the right to be secure against unreasonable search or questioning.
+ 8. Everyone has the right to be secure against unreasonable search or questions.

 *`Kick / Banish`*